vagnervjs/player.io/README.md

 ---

-If everything is ok, and the NodeJS is running, you can open the index.html in your browser.
+If everything is ok, and the Node.JS is running, you can open the index.html in your browser.

 Obs.: To test the Player.IO on your smartphone you need a online server.